 Balance out straight lines of the invoice tables with the curves of a handwritten font for your header logo.
 Get the look with the Turquoise Typography Tropical Vibe Invoice Letterhead template.

 This design by Made in England creates an easily navigable and easy to use template that also has a strong degree of character.
 The strong lines, beautiful colour scheme and the very faint texturing going on makes for a design that looks just as good as it functions.

-Take note of how many (or rather, how few) colours this design uses as well, and how it makes them work.
-Keep in mind that limited colour palettes definitely don’t put a limit on your design.
+Take note of how many (or rather, how few) colors this design uses as well, and how it makes them work.
+Keep in mind that limited color palettes definitely don’t put a limit on your design.

 This invoice design by Bibliotheque has a fairly simple and clean layout, the main point of difference being the slight lean it has to the right of the page rather than the left.

 The ‘heavier’ elements (the logotype, the table, the payment terms, etc.) are all positioned to the right of the design rather than the left, leaving a wider margin to the left.
 The result, however, is not jarring, but rather effective and still balanced as a whole.